 headache, confusion, change in mental status, vision loss, seizure (convulsions);

-low blood cell counts--fever, chills, flu-like symptoms, swollen gums, mouth sores, skin sores, rapid heart rate, pale skin, weakness;
+low blood cell counts--fever, chills, tiredness, mouth sores, skin sores, pale skin, cold hands and feet;

 Common side effects may include: